 Shamsia Hassani: I have changed my images to show the strength of women, the joy of women.
 In my artwork, there is lots of movement.
 I want to show that women have returned to Afghan society with a new, stronger shape.
 It’s not the woman who stays at home.
 It’s a new woman.
 A woman who is full of energy, who wants to start again.
 You can see that in my artwork, I want to change the shape of women.
 I am painting them larger than life.
 I want to say that people look at them differently now.

-Another arts initiative, the Center for Contemporary Art Afghanistan, is a small arts center in Kabul, which offers courses, workshops and a place to work for young artists, mainly women, from the age of approximately 16-25.
-It is equipped simply, with essential materials for visual arts, sculpture and new media work.
-The center receives no government subsidy, no regular funding or endowment from a generous patron but is one of the few contemporary art program in Afghanistan.
+Another arts initiative, the Center for Contemporary Art Afghanistan, is a small arts center in Kabul.
+It offers courses, workshops and a studio space for young artists, mainly women between the ages of 16 and 25.
+It is equipped simply, with essential materials for visual arts, sculpture, and new media work.
+The center receives no government subsidy, nor regular funding or endowment from a generous patron, but it is one of the few contemporary art programs in Afghanistan.
 There are still only two art colleges in Afghanistan, the Faculties of Fine Arts in Kabul and Herat Universities.

 Graffiti as its medium has gained popularity in the capital city.
 One collective calls itself Talibanksy, an amalgamation of Taliban, the oppressive militant group that controlled the country, and Banksy, the British street artist with a penchant for political messages, touted an anti-war stance.
 Another collective, Berang, features a young female artist who reproduces the shapeless figure of the blue burqa-clad woman in unexpected ways.
 Using public spaces in Kabul to spread messages on conflict and social issues is a stark contrast to the repressive and vacant existence propagated under Taliban rule.
 Hear from one artist, Shamsia Hassani, below.
 A pioneer in Kabul’s contemporary art scene, she works to establish annual graffiti workshops across the country and, on a grander scale, to change the way society views women.
 Unable to work regularly on public projects Shamsia explains the challenge of working as an artist in Afghanistan: